Milillo-lab/Transmission_Lines/README.md

 ## ⚙️ Project Workflow Overview

+As part of the dataset already been uploaded, you can just start from Risk Classification (deform_risk_classi(whole).py).

 The analysis is structured into a three-step pipeline:

 | Step | Script | Function | Key Output |